-(1) Generally.
+- (1) Generally.
 Wireless communication facilities (WCFs) that have received land use approvals from the City as meeting the provisions of the Tualatin Development Code (TDC) at the time, but do not comply with the TDC because it was amended, are nonconforming WCF's.
-Additionally, wireless communication facilities that no longer comply with development standards due to the adoption of, or amendment to, the City's land use regulations, or annexation of the property into the City.

-(2) Alternation or Enlargement of Wireless Communication Facilities Prohibited.
-A nonconforming WCF is allowed to remain, but must not be altered or enlarged, except for the following:

-(a) Height Increases.
+Additionally, wireless communication facilities that no longer comply with development standards due to the adoption of, or amendment to, the City's land use regulations, or annexation of the property into the City. - (2) Alternation or Enlargement of Wireless Communication Facilities Prohibited.
+A nonconforming WCF is allowed to remain, but must not be altered or enlarged, except for the following: - (a) Height Increases.
 If the alteration or enlargement increases the height by less than 10% or 10 feet, whichever is greater.
-Changes in height are not cumulative; (b) Width Increases.
-If the alteration or enlargement protrudes less than 6 feet from the alteration of the alteration of the alternation.
+Changes in height are not cumulative; - (b) Width Increases.
+If the alteration or enlargement protrudes less than 6 feet from the edge of the support structure; - (c) Equipment Cabinets.
+Installing less than the standard number of new equipment cabinets, but not to exceed 4, provided installing of any new cabinets where none exist, or where such cabinets are 10% or more larger than existing cabinets is not allowed; and - (d) Excavation.
+Any excavation or deployment outside the current site of the tower or base station.